prettier/prettier/docs/editors.md

 ## Visual Studio Code

 Can be installed using the extension sidebar.
-Search for `Prettier - JavaScript formatter`.
+Search for `Prettier - Code formatter`.

 Can also be installed using `ext install prettier-vscode`.